Thomas Greatorex, organist of Westminster Abbey from 1819-1831, is buried in the west cloister of the Abbey. The inscription on his gravestone reads:

 Thomas Greatorex F.R.S.
 F.L.S.
 Organist of this Collegiate Church.
 Born October 5 1758.
 Died July 17 1831

 As well as being a masterly organist, conductor and teacher he also had a great interest in science and discovered a new method of measuring the altitude of mountains and he became a Fellow of the Royal Society.
+There is a story that George IV, when Prince Regent, once said to him 'My father is Rex, but you are a Greater Rex.'
 He caught a cold while fishing which caused his death and he is buried near his old teacher Dr Cooke.